linea-it/gawa/docs/index.rst

 | - Current Isochrone

-   | The mask used by gawa was taken from an isochrone with 13.5 and [Fe/H]=-2.
-The mask compensates the variability in metalicity with a bias in magnitude (metal-rich clusters tend to be seen as  more distant clusters).
-Regardig the variability age, only stars in the MSTO tend to occupy different positions in CMD.
+   | The mask used by gawa was taken from an isochrone with 13.5 and [Fe/H]=-2, with small deviations towards bluer and redder limits.
+The mask encompasses binaries and possible small shifts in age/metalicity/reddening/magnitude measurements.
+   | Each isochronal mask is related to a specific photometric system.

 What is new in GAWA version 2: